 To summarise it more simply, there are bascially two types of “compostable plastic” to choose from:

 Home or backyard compostable plastic is capable of breaking down at the soil temperature and conditions found in home / hotel compost piles.
 This may happen very quickly in warm climates but very slowly in cold climates.
 It also depends on humidity.
+Products made from bagasse, paper, straw and PHA are usually suitable for home composting.

 How should this impact your buying decisions when it comes to compostable alternatives?